-Artist spotlights, reviews, and art world news from the team at Artvisor.
+Artist spotlights, reviews, insights, and art world news from our team.

 In his early 20s, Andy Warhol began wearing a wig.
 At first, it was to disguise his hair loss.
 However, as the years went on, the unique silver wig contributed to his avant-garde mystery, and the wig, a means of concealment, became a recognisable feature of the public figure of the artist.